You can use

 The rest of this section covers the following topics:

-CSTR model described in Linearize Simulink Models is a strongly
+CSTR model described in Linearize Simulink Models is

 a controller can regulate this plant, but degrades (and might even